gurkensalat/pi-hole-blocklist/README.md

 ## What's this blocklist about?

 Well, just bumped into an artictle about how to overcome Windows 10 sending telemetry data.
+As I did not find a already existing complete blocklist, I just created my own one.

 ## Why do you think it's a good thing and worth trying?